SwiftThemes/EAA/assets/readme.txt

 == Changelog ==

+**0.18**
+* Expose a method and filter to define ad locations from themes and other plugins.

 **0.17**

 * Fix issue with the contact form on EAA Help page.

 **0.16**

 * Add contact form to plugin help page.
 * Fix an issue with home page ad being displayed on custom queries.

 **0.15**

-*Fix a bug with the plugin info page.
+* Fix a bug with the plugin info page.
 Using absolute path now.
-*Improve styling of the alignment setting.
+* Improve styling of the alignment setting.

 **0.14**

-*Add support for ad after captioned images.
+* Add support for ad after captioned images.

 **0.13**

 * Remove sidebar from plugin admin page

 **0.12**

 * Add plugin help page
 * Add ad alignment options
 * Add help text in the customizer

 **0.10**

 * First release, yayy!!

+== Upgrade Notice ==
+None